Fire and Life Safety Division

 - Many home fires are started by faulty furnaces or stoves, cracked or rusted furnace parts and chimneys with creosote build up.
 Have your furnace checked by a reputable service company each year before usage season begins.

-- Use caution when using alternative heating sources, such as wood, coal, kerosene heaters, and electrical space heaters.
+- Use caution when using alternative heating sources, such as wood, coal, kerosene heaters, and electric space heaters.
 Check with your local fire department on the legality of using these sources and ensure proper ventilation to the outside.

 - Place heaters at least three feet away from combustible materials and do not use in areas where flammable liquids might be in use.
 Make sure the floor and nearby walls are properly insulated.
 Use only the type of fuel designated for your unit and follow manufacturers' instructions.